-- It’s easiest to stand up every 20 minutes or so and move around.
+- It’s easiest to stand up every 20 minutes and move around.

-- Having lumbar support on hand can also reduce back pain, and, in a pinch, you can also use a rolled-up towel for support.
+- Having great lumbar support on hand can also reduce chronic pain, and, in a pinch, you can also use a rolled-up towel for support.

 - Ensure your seat is elevated to the highest possible level while keeping your feet flat on the floor.
 If you need a footrest, use one.

 - I get the most positive feedback from people who tell me to keep my hips above my knees.
-In this way, your pelvic and spinal muscles are relaxed because they naturally tilt forward.
+This way, your pelvic and spinal muscles are relaxed because they naturally tilt forward.

 - To make your chair wider is another tip that comes highly recommended.
-The seat depth is usually adjustable in ergonomic chairs.
+The seat depth is usually adjustable in any top ergonomic chair.
 Remember to keep your knees no closer than three fingers away from the edge of your seat.

-- Stretching the legs while sitting can also provide relief from back pain.
-Therefore, make sure your legs are moving, extending and contracting even while you are seated.
+- Stretching the legs while sitting can also provide relief from chronic pain.
+Therefore, ensure your legs are moving, extending, and contracting even while seated.
 Plan to take stretching breaks periodically during the day.

-- You should ensure that there is enough space under your desk for your legs.
+- You should ensure enough space under your desk for your legs.
 Store your files, cables, printers, and other items elsewhere, and unclutter the area under your desk.

 Let’s begin with cushion types that I do not recommend.
 Memory foams, polyurethane foams, and Gel foams are some of these.
 Here are the reasons: